 In what might be a series first, Assassin’s Creed Origins pushed me to use all of the tactics at my disposal, without any prodding from the story or mission guidelines.
-This happened during my latest hands-on session with the game (set in the Nile Delta and Giza Plateau), somewhere around my fourth attempt to free Ghupa, an old man caged at the center of a hilltop camp.
+This happened during my latest hands-on session with the game (set in the Nile Delta and Giza Plateau), somewhere around my fourth attempt to free Ghupa, an old man caged at the centre of a hilltop camp.
 Ghupa had been kidnapped after asking too many questions about a shadowy villain known as the Scarab, a member of the mysterious Order of the Ancients whose preferred method of killing involved burying people up to their necks in the desert and leaving them to die.
-This fate hadn’t yet befallen Ghupa, but for now he was surrounded by a generous handful of guards – all of whom, being several levels above me, could annihilate Bayek without much effort.
+This fate hadn’t yet befallen Ghupa, but for now, he was surrounded by a generous handful of guards – all of whom, being several levels above me, could annihilate Bayek without much effort.

 I tried storming in and attacking the guards directly.
 That failed, so I took up a nearby perch and fired remotely guided predator arrows into their heads from hiding.
 On my next try, I smashed open the cages of captive lions, freeing them to attack the guards for me.
 The following run saw me hiding in the bushes and trying to stealth-kill my enemies – which, given that I hadn’t yet upgraded Bayek’s Hidden Blade, only wounded one guard before the rest spotted me.